jupyter-server/jupyter_server/docs/source/other/full-config.rst

 ServerApp.quit_button : Bool
     Default: ``True``

-    If True, display a button in the dashboard to quit (shutdown the Jupyter server).
+    If True, display controls to shut down the Jupyter server, such as menu items or buttons.

 ServerApp.rate_limit_window : Float
     Default: ``3``